ts-kontakt/df2tables/README.md

 ## Appendix: Template Customization

 Templates use [comnt](https://github.com/ts-kontakt/comnt), a minimal markup system based on HTML/JS comments.
-One practical benefit: you can inject actual JavaScript-ready values from Python—not just strings:
+One practical benefit: you can inject actual JavaScript-ready values from Python - not just strings:

 ```html
 <!--[title-->